 Meet the 186 South College Team!

-Alyssa is a senior from New Jersey and currently an Environmental Studies major with minors in Global Studies and Ancient Greek and Roman Studies.
+Alyssa is a senior from New Jersey and currently an Environmental Studies and Ancient Greek and Roman Studies double major with a minor in Global Studies.
 She is very interested in environmental justice and social justice, and is currently trying to survive the grad school process.
-Apart from the blog, Alyssa is also an EnvironMentor, the treasurer for the RSO Strong Like a Girl, and a member of Alpha Phi Omega and Epsilon Eta.
+Apart from the blog, Alyssa is also an EnvironMentor, the treasurer for the RSO Strong Like a Girl, treasurer for Eta Sigma Phi, and a member of Alpha Phi Omega and Epsilon Eta.
 When she isn’t complaining about how tired she is, she’s probably watching RIP Vine compilations or taking Buzzfeed quizzes.
 You can typically find her working at the Writing Center or falling asleep in the basement of Perkins.

 Hayley is a junior Honors student from Newark, Delaware with a double major in English Education and French.
-She aspires to become a high school English teacher, has been lucky enough to study abroad in Paris for one semester, and hopes to go back to France to teach English at some point!
+She aspires to become a high school English teacher, has been lucky enough to study abroad in Paris for one semester, and hopes to go back to France to teach English!
 On campus, she works as a writing tutor in the Writing Center and is a member of Secondary Educators of Tomorrow.
-She also loves films, playing the piano, reading, and snuggling with her cat.
+She also loves spending time with her twin sister, Jenna; watching films; playing the piano; reading; and snuggling with her cat.

 Jenny Gloyd ’22

 Jenny is a Biochemistry major from Columbia, Maryland.
 She loves chemistry and all things medicine.
 If she’s not talking about the cool new thing in science, she can be overheard singing in practice rooms or at a USingers Rehearsal, as music is one of her passions.
 When she finds time, she enjoys painting and watching shows, like Brooklyn 99 and Grey’s Anatomy.
-This is her first year at UD and she is excited to be a part of the community and show school spirit!
+She is excited to be a part of the community and show school spirit!